kyopark2014/agent-runtime/README_en.md

-# Using AgentCore for Agent Deployment
+# AgentCore for Agent Production

 This document explains how to deploy and safely use Agents created with LangGraph and Strands using AgentCore.